 First celebrated in 1956, Grandparents’ Day falls on the second Sunday of September every year.
 It was the idea of West Virginia resident Marian McQuade, who, after seeing how many nursing home residents were neglected by their families, wanted to designate a day to honor and celebrate grandparents.
-And while we think you should definitely take your gram or gramps out for a meal to celebrate the occasion, here are six ways you can stay active in your elderly loved one’s lives year-round.
+And while we think you should definitely make time for your gram or gramps on this special occasion, here are six ways you can stay active in your elderly loved ones’ lives year-round.

-- Go grocery shopping with them.
+- Go grocery shopping for them.
 Researchers at the University of California studied 1,600 elderly participants and found that those who reported loneliness were more likely to develop difficulties with activities in daily living.
-Help your loved one with day-to-day activities like grocery shopping, not only to keep them company—but also to make sure it’s being taken care of.
+Help your loved one with day-to-day activities like grocery shopping, not only to keep a regular visit with them—but also to make sure it’s being taken care of.
 Check their kitchen before you go to see if anything is expired and needs replacing, or if they’re running low on any medications.
 Especially during COVID-19, your grandparent may be nervous about visiting a grocery store and would greatly appreciate your help.

 - Take a walk down memory lane.
 Literally.
-If you’re nearby your loved one’s hometown, take a walk through the area where they grew up.
+If you’re near your loved one’s hometown, take a safe, socially distanced walk through the area where they grew up.
 Ask about their favorite memories, what they did with their friends as a teenager, where their favorite spot to eat was—in other words, give them an opportunity to reminisce.
 If you can’t physically walk around their hometown, look it up on Google Street View and have them recount memories as you take a virtual tour.

 - Check for hazards in their home.
 If you and your loved one are comfortable visiting and take proper precautions to prevent the spread of COVID-19, make regular visits to your loved one’s home to keep them company—and while you’re there, make sure their home is safe for them.
-Loose wires, slippery floors, broken railings—these can all pose hazards for an elderly loved one living alone.
+Loose wires, slippery floors, broken railings—these can all pose hazards for an elderly loved one.
 Take stock of any potential issues and arrange to have them taken out.
 If you need more tips on making a home safe for an elderly loved one, take a look at our ideas on updating your home.
 If you don’t feel comfortable with an in-person visit, try a video chatting regularly to stay up-to-date.

 - Be there.
 This one is simple, but it’s the most important.
 Just be there for your loved one.
-Eat dinner together, play cards, ask them about their day—in other words, just be a companion.
+Call regularly, visit if you are able, ask about their day—in other words, just be a companion.
 Loneliness in elderly populations is an increasing issue, but you can help by just being there for your loved ones.

-So while you’re planning a nice outing or dinner for Grandparents’ Day or on any day you’re both available, consider these ideas to make your grandparents feel valued—and are healthy and happy—all year.
+So while you’re planning a nice, safe celebration for Grandparents’ Day or on any day you’re both available, consider these ideas to make your grandparents feel valued—and are healthy and happy—all year.